 Pin It Savor the deep, earthy flavors of this Double Lentil and Mushroom Barley Soup, a wholesome meal designed to nourish and satisfy.
 This recipe combines the protein-rich power of red and brown lentils with the hearty texture of pearl barley and savory cremini mushrooms, making it an ideal choice for anyone seeking a comforting, high-fiber vegan soup.

-This soup highlights the versatility of simple pantry staples like dried legumes and grains.
+Pin It This soup highlights the versatility of simple pantry staples like dried legumes and grains.
 With a cooking time of 45 minutes, it allows the flavors of the smoked paprika, thyme, and bay leaves to meld perfectly into a rich, savory broth.

 Ingredients